 To open the Google Play overlay, you would require the following code in the mouse event of a controller object, or a button object (or whatever):

 The above code uses achievement_available to check and see if the leaderboard API is available, and if it is it calls achievement_show_leaderboards to bring up the Services overlay with the leaderboards.
 If the leaderboard API isn't available, it checks to see if the player is logged in and if not then it logs the player in.

 That covers showing the leaderboard, but what about sending scores to it?
 For that we need to use the function achievement_post_score:

 This will simply post the score to the given leaderboard.
-Note that the you use the leaderboard name as a string to identify it, and you can get/set this name from the Google Play Developer console (as shown above).
+Note that the you use the leaderboard ID as a string to identify it, and you can get this ID from the Google Play Developer console (as shown above).
 You can call this function from any object at any time, and not just a controller.

 As you can see, setting up leaderboards is a simple process and requires only a little time to set up and get working.
 Once you have added the code given above (and set up the developer console) you should be able to run the game from GameMaker Studio 2 on your device and see it log in and be able to post to the leaderboard and open the Play Services overlay.

 If you haven't already set up achievements in your game, then take a look at the following article: